 Spirit On-site Galleries allow brands to organize their top-performing earned and owned content, and easily create a photo gallery which can live on any page on your website.
 You can create an inspirational gallery for your homepage, category pages, and product page galleries, so wherever your potential buyers are browsing, the social proof is there.
 You’re giving them the chance to see the product in action at the point of sale, while at the same time showcasing use cases.

 Spirit On-site Galleries make more than just a better customer experience, they also drive revenue.
 Skyn ICELAND saw an average sales conversion rate from Spirit Galleries of 5.16%.
 Now that’s from Spirit Galleries alone, which means you can create a new revenue stream on-site in just a few minutes.
 We’re not kidding, it is that quick to set up.
-If you want to read the full case study, click here.

 It wouldn’t be a Dash Hudson tool without a heavy dose of measurement.
 You can easily track the number of clicks for each gallery to understand performance at a glance, and for a deeper dive into the analytics—and everyone’s favorite, ROI—sales conversions can be tracked on Google Analytics among other analytics providers.